QUESTIONS AND ANSWERS

 A: First of all, of course, you need to get to Athens!

 If you already have frequent flyer miles, or a regular travel agent—great!
 If you’d like advice/suggestions from us, we are more than happy to help out.
-Whilst we at Chandler Charters aren’t in the airline ticket business, we do have a few good contacts that can help with tickets.
+Whilst we aren’t in the airline ticket business, we do have a few good contacts that can help with tickets.

 Q: Anything else I need to know?